Who knew I could spend nearly an hour in the Home Depot just examining toilet seats?!

 - Oblong Toilet Bowl: 18.5 inches

 What does vary is the width of the bowl from side to side.
-But it’s usually not enough to worry about, as most standard size toilet seats and lids will cover most toilet bowls, even if they’re slightly narrower or even wider than the next one.
+But it’s usually not enough to worry about, as most standard size toilet seats and lids will cover most toilet bowls — even if they’re slightly narrower or wider than the next one.

 Here’s what you need to know about wide toilet seats.

-We’ve always had wood toilet seats in the homes we’ve rented, bought, or built.
+We’ve always had wood ones in the homes we’ve rented, bought, or built.
 Not for any reason in particular, other than that’s what the home already had or the builder recommended.